FUNDING THE BEST SCIENCE

-Each month, UMDF Science and Alliance Officer, Phil Yeske, PhD, and Brett Kaufman, PhD, Associate Professor of Medicine with the University of Pittsburgh School of Medicine, gather experts in the field of mitochondrial science and medicine together.
+Each month, UMDF Science and Alliance Officer, Phil Yeske, PhD, and Brett Kaufman, PhD, Associate Professor of Medicine with the University of Pittsburgh School of Medicine, bring experts in the field of mitochondrial science and medicine together.
 It’s a collaborative gathering designed to share information, research and advances being made towards treatments and cures.
 The meetings are held virtually and have developed a large audience that includes both veteran scientists and newcomers to the field.
-They call this exchange of critical information “Bench to Bedside”.
+They call this exchange of critical information – “Bench to Bedside”.

 Bench to Bedside, also known as B2B, was one of the first educational ideas Dr. Kaufman brought to the UMDF Scientific and Medical Advisory Board (SMAB) when he assumed his new role on that board.
-Kaufman, developed the idea during the COVD-19 shutdown when scientific meetings were being cancelled or were being held virtually.
+Kaufman, developed the idea during the COVID-19 shutdown when scientific meetings were being cancelled or were being held virtually.